 Principles and current practices of visual reporting.
 Emphasis on photography in a digital age.
 Exposure to historical, ethical, legal and cultural aspects of photojournalism. $45 lab fee.
-Prerequisite: Consent of instructor.
+Prequisite: consent of instructor.
 Offered alternate years in spring semester or January Term.
 4 credits

 The tools of visual literacy.
 Responding to and evaluating cinema as art and as mass communication.
 The vocabulary of film-making and film criticism.
 Sample topics: genre analysis, directorial study, international film industry, film narrative.
-In cases where topics differ, may be repeated once for credit. $20 lab fee.
+In cases where topics differ, may be repeated once for credit.
 Prerequisite: INQS 125.
-4 credits.
+4 credits

 Introduction to field of advertising and its importance to mass communication.
 Research techniques, strategic planning, audience segmentation, creative development, media planning, implementation and evaluation of advertising effectiveness.
 Analysis of social effects of advertising, what makes an ad effective, and importance of ethics and social responsibility in advertising.
 Prerequisite: 150 or consent of instructor.
 4 credits.

 Theory and practice of writing for radio, television, and other electronic media.
-Critical analysis of one's role as both a producer and consumer of media content.
+Critical analyses of one's role as both a producer and consumer of media content.
 Emphasis on news reporting for radio and television, including work at campus radio station. $15 lab fee.
 Prerequisite: 275.
-4 credits.
-(MWI)
+4 credits (MWI)

-The role of the mass media in the development of the human culture.
+The role of the mass media in the development of the American nation and culture.
 Includes history of newspapers, books, radio, video, film, advertising, and public relations and their interactions with political, social, and cultural institutions.
-Prerequisites: 175 and senior standing, or consent of instructor..
-4 credits.
-(VP)
+Prerequisites: 175 and senior standing or consent of instructor.
+4 credits (VP)

 Advanced seminar combining theory, research, and practice in public relations.
 Development of a public relations program.
 Design, implementation, and analysis of social science research; public relations, mass communication, and public opinion theory; application of public relations principles, strategies, and techniques through experiential learning.
-Prerequisites: 347, and 275 or 320, and instructor’s consent.
+Prerequisites: 347, and 275 or 320, and consent of instructor.
 4 credits.

 Advanced study in fields of mass communication.
 Prerequisite: consent of department chair.
 1-5 credits.

 Supervised work at a newspaper, magazine, broadcast station, or public relations, marketing or advertising agency or department, or other approved media outlet.
 Arranged through the department by individual students.
+Letter grades.
 May be taken multiple times up to a cumulative 4 credits.
 Prerequisite: consent of instructor.
-1-4 credits.
+1-4 credits (EL)

 Advanced study resulting in a research paper representing a significant contribution to the student's discipline.
+Offered fall semester only.
 Prerequisites: senior standing and consent of department chair.
-Offered fall semester.
-3 credits.
+Offered fall semester only.
+3 credits

 Any Questions?
 If you are interested in learning more about the curriculum at Linfield, please contact the Office of Admission at (800) 640-2287 or email firstname.lastname@example.org.
 An admissions counselor will be happy to answer your questions or put you in touch with a faculty member.